christian-brindley/jwtpop/README.md

 Note that these assets are purely for demonstrating the concept of JWT based proof of possession, and have a number of limitations, including

 - Limited/zero error handling
-- Use of scripted decision nodes rather than native classes
+- Use of scripted decision nodes rather than native classes for the authentication tree
 - Support for RSA signing only (no EC support)
 - Plenty more limitations